 As long as the "Disaster Condition" is applicable, PLMNs in the forbidden list can be considered as available if they are present in the “List of PLMNs to be used while in Disaster condition” and if those PLMNs indicate that they support disaster roaming.
 Once the "Disaster Condition" is over, UE shall treat the PLMNs in the forbidden PLMN list as forbidden.
 Otherwise no need for any change for the forbidden PLMN list.

-Editor's note: For a UE supporting CAG, it is FFS how the CAG cells that are not in the Allowed CAG list of the UE are considered for disaster roaming.
+Editor's note: For a UE supporting CAG, whether and how the CAG cells that are not in the Allowed CAG list of the UE are considered for disaster roaming is subject to SA1 decision.

 6.24.2 Solution description